saltyrtc/saltyrtc-meta/Protocol.md

 When a new initiator has authenticated itself towards the server on a path, the server MUST send this message to all currently authenticated responders on the same path.
 No additional field needs to be set.
+The server MUST ensure that a 'new-initiator' message has been sent before the corresponding initiator is able to send messages to any responder.

 A responder who receives a 'new-initiator' message MUST proceed with deleting all currently cached information about and for the previous